Soccer Entering The Referee Review Area

 Similar Violations to Entering The Referee Review Area

 - Delaying the Restart of Play

 - Unsporting Behavior

 What is the referee review area in soccer?

 In soccer, the Referee Review Area, or RRA, is a designated area of the soccer field where referees perform video reviews of disputed plays, such as checking fouls and confirming goals.
 RRAs are used whenever a Video Assistant Referee, or VAR, is present at the game.
 According to FIFA rules, the RRA must be a clearly marked area, off of the field of play, in a visible location.
 It is forbidden for any player, substitute, or team official to enter the RRA during a review.

 What are the consequences of entering the referee review area in soccer?

-If a soccer player, substitute, or coach enters the Referee Review Area during a game, they are typically given a caution in the form of a yellow card.
-For players, a yellow card is a warning against a cautionable offense.
+If a soccer player, substitute, or coach enters the Referee Review Area during a game, they are typically given a caution, or yellow card.
+For players, a yellow card is a warning for a cautionable offense.
 While players who receive a yellow card are allowed to keep playing, they must avoid receiving a second yellow card for the duration of the game, as receiving two yellow cards in one game is an automatic red card and results in expulsion from the game.

 In soccer, the “TV signal” is used by referees to indicate that a video review will be taking place.
 To perform the TV signal, a referee holds their arms over their head and waves them in a box-shaped motion, similar to a television screen.
 The TV signal does not necessarily indicate a violation has occurred, only that a review is taking place.
-Violations may be given out after the review if the video shows a foul occurring, but the TV signal is also important to warn players and coaches against entering the Referee Review Area during the review, as that is a violation.
-Excessive use of the TV signal by a player or coach seeking a referee review can result in being cautioned or even given a yellow card as well.
+Violations may be given out after the review if the video shows a foul occurring.
+Excessive use of the TV signal by a player or coach seeking a referee review can result in being cautioned as well.